bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure Cosmos DB.md

 tags: azure, cloud, az-204, azure-cosmos-db
 ---

-# Azure Cosmos DB

-Azure Cosmos DB is a **fully managed NoSQL database** designed to provide low latency, elastic scalability of throughput, well-defined semantics for data consistency, and high availability.
+Azure Cosmos DB is a **fully managed #NoSQL database** designed to provide low latency, elastic scalability of throughput, well-defined semantics for data consistency, and high availability.

 You can configure your databases to be globally distributed and available in any of the [[azure-region]].
 To lower the latency, place the data close to where your users are.